alexpages/ebanking-api/README.md

 ```shell
 docker-compose up
 ```
-3. Containers should start (Kafka, Zookeper, Postgresql and ebanking-api) and the application is ready for interaction.
+3. After previous step, 4 containers initialize  (Kafka, Zookeper, Postgresql and ebanking-api) and the application is ready for interaction.

-Docker-compose.yml has a structure based on different services/containers.
+The docker-compose.yml file follows a structured approach, defining a total of 4 container.
-The Spring Boot application is wrapped into a docker image which is created in the moment of performing the second step.
+The Spring Boot application is encapsulated within a Docker image, which is generated during the second step of the process through the execution of a Dockerfile, being this the only image that does not get pulled from Docker Hub.

-In the file it is defined a context (directory) and the file to run (Dockerfile) to create the Docker image.
-Dependencies between containers and _restart_ patterns will ensure the correct deployment of the whole app.
 ***
 ### Examples of requests